AGVWC

 Barlow Creek: Focuses on researching historical data for Barlow creek and, if possible, getting it added to USGS and other maps.

-*Walking Water: This group will plan a walking-water event for our watershed.
+*Walking Our Watershed: This group will plan a walking-water event for our watershed.
 We will obtain permission to walk from every landowner along part or all of Green Valley Creek or Atascadero Creek, and then take one continuous, well publicized, large group walk (ideally from headwater to mouth) together.

 Tours & Work Days